-The spinor representation of $SO(6)$ can be constructed by 3 fermion creation operators $a_i^* \;(i=1,2,3)$ and the corresponding annihilation operators $a^j \;(j=1,2,3)$ (see Appendix 5.A in \ct{string-1}).
-This fermionic system can be represented in a Hilbert space $V$ of dimension 8 whose states are obtained by acting on a Fock vacuum $|\Omega\rangle$, annihilated by all the annihilation operators, by the product of $k$ creation operators $a^*_{i_1} \cdots a^*_{i_k}$, i.e.
+The spinor representation of $Spin(6)$ can be constructed by 3 fermion creation operators $a_i^* \;(i=1,2,3)$ and the corresponding annihilation operators $a^j \;(j=1,2,3)$ (see appendix 5.A in \ct{string-book}).
+This fermionic system can be represented in a Hilbert space $V$ of dimension 8 with a Fock vacuum $|\Omega\rangle$, annihilated by all the annihilation operators.
+The states in $V$ are obtained by acting the product of $k$ creation operators $a^*_{i_1} \cdots a^*_{i_k}$ on the vacuum $|\Omega\rangle$, i.e.,

-The spinor representation in the Hilbert space $V$ is reducible, i.e. $V = S_+ \oplus S_-$, and there are two irreducible spinor representations $S_\pm$ each of dimension 4, namely the spinors of positive and negative chirality.
-If the Fock vacuum $|\Omega\rangle$ has positive chirality, the positive chirality spinors of $SO(6)$ are states given by
+The spinor representation of the algebra (\ref{clifford-gen}) is reducible and has two irreducible spinor representations.
+Indeed the Hilbert space $V$ splits into the spinors $S_\pm$ of positive and negative chirality, i.e. $V = S_+ \oplus S_-$, each of dimension 4.
+If the Fock vacuum $|\Omega\rangle$ has positive chirality, the positive chirality spinors of $Spin(6)$ are states given by